Download: The A-Z of performance management

 - Keeping employees informed on the role they play in the wider performance of the business.
 This includes recognising the great work of their people.

-- Championing any process change, and listening to any employee concerns whilst empowering and supporting managers and HR to resolve them.
+- Championing any process change, especially when it's performance management best practice, and listening to any employee concerns whilst empowering and supporting managers and HR to resolve them.

 We know you’ve read this sentence plenty of times before but the world of work has changed.